Guide: docker compose

 key: "services.jenkins.image"

 This time updatecli queries DockerHub to retrieve the digest for the docker image jenkins/jenkins:lts-jdk11.
-If it finds one, then we test if the value in the file 'docker-compose.yaml' for the key services.jenkins.image is correct otherwise we change it.
+If it finds one, then we test that the value in the file 'docker-compose.yaml' for the key services.jenkins.image is correct, otherwise we change it.

-Again if we are ok with the changes then we apply them by using apply instead of diff.
+Again, if the changes are acceptable then we apply them by using apply instead of diff.

 • updatecli diff --config updatecli.2.yaml